 Welcome to Confluence Tutorials.
-The objective of these tutorials is to provide in depth understand of Confluence.
+The objective of these tutorials is to provide an in-depth understanding of Confluence.

 Confluence is team collaboration software.
 Written in Java and mainly used in corporate environments, it is developed and marketed by Atlassian.
-Confluence is sold as either on-premises software or as a software as a service.
+Confluence is sold as either on-premise software or as software as a service.

 Confluence Server Developer Documentation